 IFERROR(INDIRECT("'" & $A$1 & "'!" &B1), "")

-It is possible to convert your data into linked records with just a few clicks.
+It is possible to convert your data into linked records with just a few clicks with Retable's online spreadsheet solution which is a comprehensive Excel alternative solution.
 Linked records can be used to transfer data from one field to another or to transfer data between multiple records.
 Moreover, linked records provide that any changes you make in the main data are reflected in other linked tables, dynamically.
 Linked records help map complex relationships and quickly find information to streamline your data management and workflows.

 Linked records allow you to minimize unnecessary data entry and ensure that the most up-to-date information is available wherever you need it.